mert019/open-ETL/README.md

   height="75"
 />

-## Supported Transform Operations
+## Transform Operations
-Currently in development.
+Currently in development. \
+Transform operations will be handled by utilizing staging database.

 ## Installation and Configuration
 Currently in development.